Where Dylann Roof killed, a search for answers

 Another asked: "You've seen Dylann Roof.
 It's hard for me to comprehend someone could be so evil.
 Is it possible he's possessed?
 Like Satan?"

+Manning was picked to lead the congregation after the killings.
+The former pastor, Clementa Pinckney, was among the nine people who lost their lives in the massacre.

-Manning stood in a federal courtroom here on Wednesday as the court heard from nearly three dozen family members and friend of the victims.
-Manning was the last one to address Roof before the judge carried out the jury's recommendation.
-Manning told the killer: "If you repent and see [His] forgiveness, he will surely do that for you."
+Earlier in the day, Manning stood in a federal courtroom in Charleston as the court heard from nearly three dozen family members and friend of the victims.
+Manning was the last one to address Roof before the judge carried out the jury's recommendation that he receive the death penalty.
+Manning told the killer: "If you repent and seek [His] forgiveness, he will surely do that for you."

 Charleston church shooting: Related coverage

-At Bible study, Manning recited scripture from the second chapter of Romans about God's righteous judgment.
+At the Bible study, Manning recited Scripture from the second chapter of Romans about God's righteous judgment.

-"If on that final day of judgment, you have no repentance, you have no lawyer to plead your case," he said.
+"If on that final day of judgment, you have no repentance, you have no lawyer to plead your case," he said to the roughly 30 participants.

 Looking up at the ceiling, the reverend laughed.